 2. Las Fallas De Valencia (Festival of Fire)

-No list of Spanish festivals can ever be complete without mentioning the Fallas in it!
+No list of Spanish festivals names can ever be complete without mentioning the Fallas in it!
 Literally, a party that takes place for five days in the city of Valencia, this festival brings gigantic colorful characters out on the streets.
 Most of these statues or figures are mostly a result of satire or pop-culture events that have happened throughout the year.
 Apart from witnessing the Fallas on your way, the major highlights of one of the most popular festivals in Spain 2019 are the spectacular shows and fireworks that take place during the day, and the light show on the last night.

 Where: Valencia, Spain

 3. Feria De Abril (April Fair Of Seville)

 Amongst all the fascinating Spanish festivals, the April Fair of Seville is one event that would definitely make you fall in love with the country’s culture.
 This week-long fair begins with the traditional lighting of the entrance to the fairgrounds at midnight and ends with entertainment, colors, and best of Andalusian art like flamenco.
 All you have to do to make the most of one of the hottest festivals in Spain 2019 is dress up like the locals, head out to the fair, and enjoy every moment like never before.

 Where: Seville, Spain